FelixLusseau/OPM-Bot/README.md

 - 31/08/2023 : New display is beginning its deployment !
 Old version is still available with the option `text_version: True`.

+- 15/01/2024 : The bot is now able to be used on multiple servers at the same time !